Sebastes diploproa: Distribution and habitat

 Sebastes diploproa Is found in the eastern Pacific Ocean off the western coast of North America from the Alaska Peninsula south to Cedros Island off Baja California.
 It occurs at depths between 0 and 800 m.
-The pelagic juveniles live underneath floating mats of kelp at the surfacesettling on the seabed as adults on soft substrates.
+The pelagic juveniles live underneath floating mats of kelp at the surface settling on the seabed as adults on soft substrates.

 Biology

 Sebastes diploproa has a reported maximum age of 86 years old.
 This is a ovoviviparous species in which fertilisation is internal.
 The smaller females have a fecundity of around 14,000 eggs, while larger females have up to 255,000 eggs.
-This species releases larvae through out the year.
+This species releases larvae throughout the year.
 The larvae feed on zooplankton and the larger juveniles feed on amphipods caught among the kelp mats.
 Adults feed on krill, amphipods, copepods, decapods and fishes.
 The juveniles have been found to have phaeohyphomycosis caused by infection with fungi of the genus Devriesia, the first case discovered of this type of fungi causing disease in animals.